-The City should create a formal tax incentive related to the earnings tax.
-As noted in multiple examples from other cities with this type of income tax, this approach can advance specific city economic development needs without endangering this very important revenue source.
-To ensure this, the policy for the tax incentive should likely include the following features:
+The City should create a formal tax incentive program related to high quality job creation.
+As noted in multiple examples from other cities, this approach can advance specific city economic development needs.
+To ensure this, the policy for the tax incentives should likely include the following features:

 - Be available only for businesses that create net new jobs in the City.
-The number of new jobs can also be set as a floor - Require wage rates (and/or benefits) above some level, such as above the City average wage - Require a set number of years at the identified new jobs/wage rate levels - Include reporting and clawback requirements
+The number of new jobs can also be set as a floor - Require wage rates (and/or benefits) above some level, such as 150 percent of the City average wage - Require a set number of years at the identified new jobs/wage rate levels - Include reporting and claw back requirements